Song-Lin-git/DeclarativeQt/README.md

 as its primary and most powerful styling mechanism.
 To improve the efficiency and accuracy of writing QSS strings, *Declarative-Qt* encapsulates QSS syntax and rules into the chainable style-modifier module called `DqtStyle`.
-Combined with the state-driven mechanism, this approach provides greater flexibility for dynamic style parameters, enabling them to adapt dynamically to more complex and interactive UI requirements.
+Integrated with the state-driven mechanism, this approach provides greater flexibility for dynamic style parameters, enabling them to adapt dynamically to more complex and interactive UI requirements.